Very few people get to the top without learning from those who have already reached the top.

 I’ve been published on many other blogs largely due to the Write Like Freddy training.
 If I was forced to recommend any single resource for blogging, this would be the one.
 If you have any questions about it, please don’t hesitate to contact me (or Danny, he’s a nice guy).

-Even 3-4 years later, I still frequently apply the principles described in this book — making the most of list posts, approaching community building from the right perspective, monitoring growth with the most important metrics, and more.
+Even 3-4 years later, I still frequently apply the principles described in this book — making the most of list posts, efficiently writing high-quality posts, approaching community building from the correct perspective, monitoring growth using metrics that matter, and more.

 At a very affordable price tag, I consider this a must-have in the tool belt of every serious blogger.

-I don’t assume that about people.
-Trust is key in business — I refuse to promote a product I’ve never used or a product I don’t genuinely feel is valuable.
+I don’t assume that about my visitors and readers.
+Trust is key in marketing — I refuse to promote a product I’ve never used or a product I don’t genuinely feel is valuable.
 That’s why I have no problem letting people know these are affiliate links.

 Lastly, these resources have “no questions asked” refunds.
 If you don’t find the resource valuable, you get your money back with a simple email to the respective seller.